Skip to main content

 Evaluation

-The evaluation of the course follows a continuous assessment methodology through the presentation of two practical assignments, and a course project.
+The evaluation of the course follows a continuous assessment methodology through the presentation of a practical assignment, and a course project.
 A validation test will take place at the end of the term to ensure that each student has individually achieved the main objectives of the course.
-During the last four weeks of the course, the students will work on a course project, which will be more ambitious in scope than the practical assignments as it will tackle a real challenge.
+During the last four weeks of the course, the students will work on a course project, which will be more ambitious in scope than the practical assignment as it will tackle a real challenge.
 To develop this project, the students will need to study and deepen into some concepts in an autonomous way.
 The team members must expose and report regularly on the status of the project.
 At the end of the course, the teams will publicly defend their project and will deliver a final report.

-Final grade = 0.15·A1 + 0.2·A2 + 0.4·P + 0.25·VT(*)
+Final grade = 0.2·A + 0.4·P + 0.4·VT

 • P: Final Project (individual and collective evaluation)